6 Factors to Consider When Renting Out Your Church Kitchen: Benefits, Regulations, and Requirements

 Churches are required to comply with both state and local health regulations.
 This includes proper sanitation, food storage, hand-washing stations, and fire safety systems.
 Regular inspections by the health department ensure that your kitchen meets these critical food safety requirements.

-You’ll also need to develop a food safety plan, such as a HACCP, which ensures proper food handling, preparation, and storage to prevent foodborne illness.
+You’ll also need to develop a food safety plan, such as a HACCP, which ensures proper food handling, preparation, and storage to prevent foodborne illness in a mobile food environment.

 3. Nonprofit Considerations: Will It Affect Your Tax Status?